Are you a professional artist interested in working with young people and educators in schools, but not sure where to start?

 The Arts Integration Learning Lab is a unique professional development experience for artists designed to build your capacity to work alongside educators!
 Local artists and mentors will prepare you with the skills to plan, fund, and lead arts-integrated experiences in schools and classrooms across the province.

-In an effort to make our programming even more accessible, we’re thrilled to be offering the Fall 2019 Learning Lab to artists of all disciplines on a free, by-registration basis!
-We’ve also adjusted the format, to stay in touch with the everyday realities of working artists.
-Workshops will take place on Wednesday evenings at ArtStarts in Schools between October 30 and December 4.
-Select the workshops that are the most meaningful to you and work for your schedule.
-Attend a minimum of three workshops and we’ll place you in a classroom in a Vancouver school where you can observe an artist at work with young people!
+In an effort to make our programming even more accessible, we revised this Learning Lab to be open to artists of all disciplines on a free, by-registration basis!
+We also adjusted the format to stay in touch with the everyday realities of working artists.
+Workshops took place on Wednesday evenings at ArtStarts in Schools for six weeks We allowed participants to select the workshops that were the most meaningful to them and that worked for their schedule.
+Those who attended a minimum of three workshops was placed in a classroom in a Vancouver school where they were able to observe an artist at work with young people!

 Join Director of Programs Emily Beam for a guided introduction to how ArtStarts can support you as an artist seeking to work (or already working) in schools.
 Interested in working in the school system but not sure where to start?
 Emily will walk you through our funding opportunities that can support you collaborating with teachers and inspiring young learners across the province!
 Together we’ll explore the Artists in the Classroom grant, Creative Spark grant, and take a look at our annual Showcase opportunity for performing artists.